vdaas/vald/dockers/agent/core/ngt/README.md

 <!-- introduction sentence -->

-`vald-agent-ngt` is the docker image for vald-agent-ngt component.
+`vald-agent-ngt` is the docker image for the vald-agent-ngt component.

-This image is responsible for:
+This image is responsible for the following:

-- Store index data along to the user request.
+- Store index data along with the user request.
   - The store destination is In-Memory, Volume Mounts, Persistent Volume, or External Storage(:warning:).
 - Search the nearest neighbor vectors of the request vector and return the search result.